 A 2019 study on a small-scale Peruvian gillnet fishery reported that illuminated nets reduced bycatch by 71% for small cetaceans and 84% for seabirds when compared with the non-illuminated, control nets.
 Crucially, lights did not negatively affect the catch rates of target species.
 Another study on the demersal, set gillnet fishery of Constante, Peru, reported an 85% decline in cormorant bycatch following the deployment of lights.
 A study on Ghana’s artisanal gillnet fishery found that green LED lights resulted in an average of 81% declines in sea turtle capture across three different species (olive ridley, leatherback and green).
 Green flashing LED lights have been trialled with trammel nets in a small-scale fishery in Cyprus, resulting in a 42% reduction in green and loggerhead turtle bycatch and a 50% reduction for skates and rays, although the study authors caveat that net depth may have played a greater role in determining bycatch rates.

-However, a study in the Baltic Sea gillnet fishery found found that the lights actually acted to attract long-tailed ducks (the bycatch species).
-The scientists involved in the study and suggested that this may be due to the particular foraging strategy of long-tailed.
-A more recent study in the Icelandic lumpfish fishery found that LED light deployment reduced bycatch of long-tailed duck and two other seabird species, although the results were not statistically significant.
-Future development of net lights as a bycatch reduction device should be species- and location-specific, taking into account the varying behaviours and visual capabilities of vulnerable non-target species, as well as that of target species.
+Several studies focusing on seabirds have found that LED lights can act to attract birds and increase bycatch rates.
+This was the case with long-tailed ducks in a Baltic Sea gillnet fishery and with northern gannets and northern fulmars in an Icelandic set gillnet fishery.
+Scientists involved in the Baltic Sea study suggested that the particular foraging strategy of long-tailed ducks could explain the finding.
+Another study, conducted in the Iceland lumpfish fishery, found that LED lights had no impact on bycatch of common eider, king eider, and long-tailed duck.
+Together the results emphasise that future development and deployment of net lights as a bycatch reduction device should be species- and location-specific, taking into account the varying behaviours and visual capabilities of vulnerable non-target species, as well as that of target species.
 The colour of the light-emitting lures used in longline fisheries, and interplay with the lunar cycle, has also been found to affect rates of bycatch across different species and taxa (for example, turtles and sharks may be attracted to light intended to attract tuna).

 In the UK, LED lights were initially included in a cetacean bycatch mitigation trial being led by Cefas in Cornwall.
 However, they were removed as participating skippers found that they affected the buoyancy of nets and did not turn off.
 The opportunity remains to test the efficacy of lights in reducing cetacean bycatch, provided practical issues with their use can be resolved.